Page cover image

 It is also possible to migrate into winlogon, explorer

-There is a port open for localhost, so another possible approach is to port forwarding by using then (or Cobalt Strike, Sliver, Havoc C2)
+There is a port open for localhost, so another possible approach is to port forwarding by using chisel then evil-winrm (or Cobalt Strike, Sliver, Havoc C2)